nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 ### Scanned PDF extracts nothing

 Check Tesseract: `tesseract --version`.
 Install with `brew install tesseract` (macOS) or `sudo apt-get install tesseract-ocr`.

+For **table extraction** from scanned pages, `img2table` is used automatically when available (it is listed in `backend/requirements.txt`).
+If tables are still not appearing, confirm the package installed correctly: `pip show img2table`.
+If `img2table` is unavailable the pipeline falls back gracefully — text OCR will still work, but table structure will not be recovered from scanned pages.

 ### "Neo4j: Connection refused"